-A variety of inter-isciplinary educational opportunities exist at all levels within our division, affording scholars the opportunity to learn about various issues surrounding research and clinical treatment of conditions related to prenatal and cancer genetics.
-Six- to eight-week rotations are offered to fourth-year medical students from Northwestern University Feinberg School of Medicine and other institutions, and we partner closely with the Genetic Counseling Graduate Program.
+A variety of inter-disciplinary educational opportunities exist at all levels within our division, affording scholars the opportunity to learn about various issues surrounding research and clinical treatment of conditions related to prenatal and cancer genetics.
+Six- to eight-week rotations are offered to fourth-year medical students from Northwestern University Feinberg School of Medicine and other institutions, and we partner closely with the Graduate Program in Genetic Counseling.
 Rotations are also provided to third-year Obstetrics & Gynecology and fourth-year Pathology residents.
 First- and second-year fellows in the Maternal-Fetal Medicine Fellowship program develop educational programs that dovetail with the activities of the Division of Clinical Genetics.

 Faculty and staff members of the Division of Clinical Genetics conduct both clinical and basic research on new approaches to prenatal diagnosis and cancer genetics.

 - Genetic Analysis of Fetal Cells in Maternal Blood

 A series of techniques are being developed to differentiate fetal cells from maternal cells, isolate single fetal cells and conduct complete chromosome analysis as well as DNA analysis for single gene mutations.

 - New Maternal Serum Markers

 Division investigators are testing a relatively new maternal serum marker to identify chromosomally abnormal pregnancies.